genouest/os-vm-expire/README.rst

 os-vm-expire
 ===============================

-Manage VM expiration and deletion
+Manage VM expiration and auto-deletion in an Openstack cloud.

+This project is an unofficial Openstack project, but follows Openstack projects architecture, with a Horizon plugin and associated services.

 !!!In Development!!!!

 * Free software: Apache license
 * Documentation: https://docs.openstack.org/os-vm-expire/latest